Skip to main content

 • Pale, gray, or blue-colored skin, lips, or nail beds, depending on the skin tone

-These are not all possible indications of a medical emergency, Call 9-1-1 or your health care provider for any any other documents that are severe or concerning to you.
+These are not all possible indications of a medical emergency, Call 9-1-1 or your health care provider for any other documents that are severe or concerning to you.

 Guidance for Symptoms Not Due to a Specific Disease